- UNDER OFFER

-- Building development potential.
+- Building development potential for a self build

 - Full planning permission in place